 Item 6.
-Exhibits Exhibit Description of Document No. 3.1 Amended and Restated Certificate of Incorporation.
-(Filed with the SEC as Exhibit 3.1 to our Amendment No. 2 to Registration Statement on Form 10, filed with the SEC on October 17, 2013, SEC File No. 000-55021.)
-3.2 Certificate of Amendment to Amended and Restated Certificate of Incorporation (Filed with the SEC as Exhibit 3.1 to our Current Report on Form 8-K, filed with the SEC on June 26, 2020, SEC File No.001-36500).
-3.3 Amended and Restated By-Laws, (Filed with the SEC as Exhibit 3.2 to our Amendment No. 2 to Registration Statement on Form 10, filed with the SEC on October 17, 2013, SEC File No. 000-55021.)
-Reference is made to Exhibits 3.1, 3.2 and 3.3.
-4.1 31.1 Certification of President and Chief Executive Officer (Principal Executive Officer) pursuant to Rule 13-a-14(a) or Rule 15(d)-14(a) of the Exchange Act.
+Exhibits Exhibit No. Description of Document 3.1 Amended and Restated Certificate of Incorporation.
+(Filed with the SEC as Exhibit 3.1 to our Amendment No.2 to Registration Statement on Form 10, filed with the SEC on October 17, 2013, SEC File No. 000-55021, and incorporated here by reference.)
+3.2 Certificate of Amendment to Amended and Restated Certificate of Incorporation (Filed with the SEC as Exhibit 3.1 to our Current Report on Form 8-K, filed with the SEC on June 26, 2020, SEC File No. 001-36500), and incorporated here by reference.
+3.3 Amended and Restated By-Laws.
+(Filed with the SEC as Exhibit 3.2 to our Amendment No.2 to Registration Statement on Form 10, filed with the SEC on October 17, 2013, SEC File No. 000-55021, and incorporated here by reference.)
+4.1 Reference is made to Exhibits 3.1 , 3.2 and 3.3 .
+10.1# PPARd License Agreement, dated June 20, 2006, by and between Metabolex, Inc. and Janssen Pharmaceutica NV 10.2 Controlled Equity Offering SM Sales Agreement, or sales agreement, dated July 2, 2020, between the registrant and Cantor Fitzgerald & Co.
+(Filed with the SEC as Exhibit 1.2 to our Registration Statement on Form S-3, filed with the SEC on July 2, 2020, SEC FileNo.
+333-239670, and incorporated here by reference).
+31.1 Certification of President and Chief Executive Officer (Principal Executive Officer) pursuant to Rule 13-a-14(a) or Rule 15(d)-14(a) of the Exchange Act.
 31.2 Certification of Vice President, Finance (Principal Financial Officer) pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Exchange Act.
-Certification of President and Chief Executive Officer (Principal Executive Officer) and Vice President, Finance (Principal Financial 32.1 Officer) pursuant to 18 U.S.C.
+32.1 Certification of President and Chief Executive Officer (Principal Executive Officer) and Vice President, Finance (Principal Financial Officer) pursuant to 18 U.S.C.
 Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS Inline XBRL Instance Document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Document 104 Cover Page Interactive Data File (formatted as inline XBRL and contained in exhibit 101)